JakPow/SwiftGame/README.md

 The swift file for the main game is the ‘cwTEST.xcodeproject’.

-Jakes work/test/cwTEST/cwTEST.xcodeproject
+The main game files are located in:
+SwiftGame/jakes work/test/cwTEST/cwTEST/

-Files for the game are:
+Main game files are:

-ViewController.swift
+  - ViewController.swift
-Scene2ViewControllerHomePageViewController.swift
+  - Scene2ViewControllerHomePageViewController.swift
-TableViewSubClass.swift
+  - TableViewSubClass.swift
-LeaderBoardController.swift
+  - LeaderBoardController.swift

 All necessary screen shots are in the ‘ScreenShots’ folder All PHP files are in the ‘PHPFiles’ folder